HaPijamot

-HaPijamot (Hebrew: הַפִּיגָ'מוֹת [hapiˈdʒamot]; lit.
+HaPijamot (הַפִּיגָ'מוֹת, /he/; lit.
 The Pajamas) is an Israeli sitcom about a struggling band determined to make it in the real world.
 The show aired on Arutz HaYeladim (The Children's Channel) and on Channel 2 (Keshet).

 Background

 The show follows three friends: Ilan, Kobi, and Oded, as they move from Netanya to Tel Aviv to launch their band.
 Unusually, the characters break the fourth wall, speaking directly to the audience via a white screen; Gary frequently delivers solo asides complaining about his life.
 More innovative episodes involved interaction, such as letting viewers fast forward/rewind to choose the outcome, record a ringtone, and even a simplified scratch-and-sniff feature.
 Episodes conclude with the trio washing dishes for Gary while summarizing the events.